cuimingzheng/RepData_PeerAssessment1/reproducible research project 1.md

 ```
 ## [1] 10395
 ```
-* follwoing is code of  the average daily activity pattern?
+## What is the average daily activity pattern?
 Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)